mikeleitz/script-sidekick/README.md

 Next configure both the UI and REST endpoint for external access.

-Use kubernetes service for http.
+(done) Use kubernetes service for http.

 Use kubernetes ingress for https.